-In March 2015, Medley entered into an administration agreement with SIC Senior Loan Strategy JV I LLC ("SIC SLS JV", the "SIC SLS JV Admin Agreement"), whereby Medley agreed to provide administrative services necessary for the operations of SIC SLS JV.
-SIC SLS JV agreed to pay Medley for the costs and expenses incurred in providing such administrative services, including an allocable portion of Medley's overhead expenses and an allocable portion of the cost of SIC SLS JV's officers and their respective staffs.
+Additionally, Medley entered into administration agreements with other entities that it manages (the "Funds Admin Agreements"), whereby Medley agreed to provide administrative services necessary for the operations of these other vehicles.
+These other entities agreed to pay Medley for the costs and expenses incurred in providing such administrative services, including an allocable portion of Medley's overhead expenses and an allocable portion of the cost of these other vehicles' officers and their respective staffs.
 Medley records these administrative fees as revenue in the period when the services are provided and are included in other revenues and fees on the consolidated statement of operations.
-During the year ended December 31, 2015, the Company recorded \$0.1 million of revenue related to the SIC SLS JV Admin Agreement.
-The administrative fees receivable under the SIC SLS JV Admin Agreement was \$0.1 million as of December 31, 2015, and is included as a component of other assets on the consolidated balance sheets.
+For the years ended December 31, 2016 and 2015 the Company recorded \$0.9 million and \$0.2 million, respectively, of revenue related to the Funds Admin Agreements.
+There was no revenue related to the Funds Admin Agreement for the year ended December 31, 2014.
+Amounts due from these entities under the Funds Admin Agreements were \$0.3 million and \$0.2 million, respectively, as of December 31, 2016 and 2015, and are included as a component of other assets on the consolidated balance sheets.